UniExeterRSE/LCAT-archived/docs/network.md

 (simply giving up as soon as we encounter some conflicting evidence) is the most conservative (and simplest) approach.
-It's worth noting that so far in the data this only seems to occur in one impact, it may be that this simply indicates a problem in the network rather in the literature.
+It's worth noting that so far in the data this only seems to occur in one impact, it may be that this simply indicates a problem in the network rather than in the literature.

 ![](images/uncertain-more.png)